SEA KAYAKING Expedition TRIP INFORMATION:

 PERSONAL EQUIPMENT: We have a wide range of clothing and equipment available to students for the trips.
 This includes sleeping bags, foamies, rain coats, rain pants and clothing items such as fleece layers and puffball jackets.
 Yes, please try to borrow gear and clothing from friends and family first, but if you get stuck, we can help.
 Students will do a gear check with their guides prior to the trip.
 At that point the guides will outfit the students with any missing items.
 The following link will allow you to access the SEA KAYAKING EXPEDITION EQUIPMENT LIST.

 GEAR CHECK DETAILS: All sea kayaking trip participants will complete an equipment check with the guides.
-Students should bring EVERYTHING with them to school on the morning of May 27.
+Students should bring EVERYTHING with them to school on day 1 of the trip. .
 It’s fine if they are borrowing items from OED (we have lots of great gear to lend out) but they should bring everything they do have.

 NO ELECTRONICS/PHONES: Students should not bring any electronics or phones on the outtrip.
 This includes airpods or similar headphones.
 Any devices will be collected by guides/instructors and returned at the end of the trip.
 Guides are not responsible for any damage to devices on the trip.